 - Q-tips – not organic, and come in lame packaging.
 I’ve never seen them in bulk though, but I bet could find them in organic cotton.
 They’d still have the packaging though, but I use them for various things, so I’m not sure I’d give them up.

 - Nail polish remover and nail polish – this along with the deodorant above is a big bad, but I like cute nail colors.
 Darn it.
 I need to switch over to just using more natural brands of both.
 Goal – better brands and just a couple of colors.

-- Hand soap – I always buy bulk soap and refill my refillable container, so I’m doing good here.
+- Hand soap: I always buy bulk soap or make homemade hand soap and refill my refillable container, so I’m doing good here.

 - Toothbrush and toothpaste – I only buy recycled toothbrushes from Preserve and I recycle them when I’m done.
 I’m not sure what to do about the toothpaste situation.
 I currently use Tom’s of Maine cinnamon clove paste with fluoride.
 I know the debates about fluoride, but I’m on the side of it’s better.
 I’m not sure if I could make my own.
 I’ll look into it, because it would cut out the packaging.
 However, one good thing is that the tubes are recyclable so maybe this is some packaging I could keep.

 - Floss: my dental floss comes in plastic packaging and while I do toss it in the recycling bin, I’m not 100% sure it’s recyclable.
 I need to cute out floss packaging, but since I don’t know anything about it, I’ll need to look into it.